teachingasart/2019/Assignments/5_Final/Jiwon_Shin.md

 ![Gif of random walk](img/random-walk.gif)

 ### What is Noise?
 (15 Min)
 Draw what you think noise looks like.
 Talk about how this drawing is different, or same, as the random drawings done previously.
+(Examples of student drawings at the workshop below.)
 ![Image of student drawings of noise](img/noise-drawings.jpg)

 We will start simple with this one too.
 Here is what the horizontal movement of an ellipse looks like using noise() function.
 How does this movement make you feel compared to the random movement we saw previously? ([link to code](https://editor.p5js.org/js6450/embed/z5Dbv9tO5))